irvwais/Space-Blasters-iOS/README.md

 Try to kill as many enemy ships as you can without letting them past you or take you out. **Survive as long as you can!**

 ## Controls:
-**Movment:**  Move your ship left or right by dragging your finger anywhere on the screen.
+**Movement:**  Move your ship left or right by dragging your finger anywhere on the screen.

 **Attack:**   Push on your ship to fire your blasters.